Edumynt/edumynt.in/src/content/courses/literature/indian-writers/amitav-ghosh/6_Practice_MCQs.md

     b) Climate change
     </details>

-**58. The novel *The Glass Palace* is a sweeping historical novel that spans over a century and moves across multiple continents, including Burma, Malaya, and:**
+**58. The "Glass Palace" in the novel of the same name is a symbol of:**
-    a) China
+    a) Modern architecture
-    b) India
+    b) Lost glory and exile
-    c) Africa
+    c) Economic prosperity
-    d) Europe
+    d) Scientific progress
     <details>
     <summary>Answer</summary>
-    b) India
+    b) Lost glory and exile
     </details>

-**59. Ghosh's literary style is often described as:**
+**59. Ghosh's literary style is often described as blending fact and fiction, creating a seamless and believable world that:**
-    a) Simple and direct
+    a) Confuses the reader
-    b) Lyrical and evocative
+    b) Educates as it entertains
-    c) Harsh and realistic
+    c) Distorts history
-    d) Humorous and lighthearted
+    d) Simplifies complex issues
     <details>
     <summary>Answer</summary>
-    b) Lyrical and evocative
+    b) Educates as it entertains
     </details>

 **60. The theme of "Interconnectedness of Humanity" in Ghosh's narratives demonstrates how seemingly disparate lives and events are:**